-1. If required, specify additional license types to use for multiprocessing, as described in Using Different License Types for Multiprocessing, on page 488.
+1. If required, specify additional license types to use for multiprocessing, as described in Using Different License Types for Multiprocessing, on page 538.

-The tool uses one license per job, so additional licenses increase the number of jobs that can be run in parallel.
+The tool runs four jobs in parallel per license, so additional licenses increase the number of jobs that can be run in parallel.
 The actual number of licenses used depends on certain factors.
-See Specifying Licenses for Multiprocessing, on page 488 for an explanation.
+See Specifying Licenses for Multiprocessing, on page 538 for an explanation.

-2. Select Options->Configure Compile Point Process and set the maximum number of jobs to run in parallel.
+2. Select Options->Configure Parallel or Compile Point Process and set the maximum number of jobs to run in parallel.

-See Setting Maximum Parallel Jobs, on page 486 for other ways to set this value.
+See Setting Maximum Parallel Jobs, on page 536 for other ways to set this value.